Jaleel says "Azad Kashmir" given in inverted comma, remains mum on India-Occupied J&K remark | Politics

 - India

-Thiruvananthapuram, Aug 13 (PTI): A day after kicking up a huge row over his controversial Facebook remarks on Kashmir, ruling LDF MLA K T Jaleel on Saturday shared another FB post apparently blaming the critics for failing to understand the meaning of his statement.
+(Eds: Adds Minister's quotes) Thiruvananthapuram, Aug 13 (PTI): A day after kicking up a huge row over his controversial Facebook remarks on Kashmir, ruling LDF MLA K T Jaleel on Saturday shared another FB post apparently blaming the critics for failing to understand the meaning of his statement, even as the ruling CPI (M) distanced itself from the former minister's contentious remarks, saying it was not the party's view.

-Several people, especially BJP leaders, had come out against his controversial FB post in which he described Jammu and Kashmir as ''Indian adheena Jammu and Kashmir'' (India-Occupied Jammu and Kashmir) and Pakistan-Occupied Kashmir as ''Azad Kashmir''.
+Several people, especially BJP leaders, have come out against his FB post in which he described Jammu and Kashmir as ''Indian adheena Jammu and Kashmir'' (India-Occupied Jammu and Kashmir) and Pakistan-Occupied Kashmir as ''Azad Kashmir''.

 Though the latest FB post was a detailed account of his ongoing Kashmir trip, Jaleel gave only a single-line reply to the raging controversy, saying he has ''only sympathy'' for those who failed to understand the meaning of his remarks.